Electrical

 Continue your education as an electrician with this second level of training.
 Topics include alternating current, motor theory and application, electric lighting, conduit bending, pull and junction boxes, conductor installations, cable tray, conductor terminations and splices, grounding and bonding, circuit breakers and fuses.
 Upon completion, students are eligible to sit for the credential exam(s) offered by the National Center for Construction Education & Research (NCCER).

-Prerequisite: Successful completion of Electrical - Level 1.
+Prerequisite: Earned credential from Electrical - Level 1.

 Contact Hours: 120